cdoorenweerd/Rubinoff_etal_UH_Systematics_class/Homework_assignment1/Homework_assignment1.md

 Before starting the homework assignment, check that you have installed the software listed in the README.md

-## Homework assignment 1 report must include:
+## Homework assignment 1 REPORT must include:

 - Title, author, date
 - An introduction section explaining how the three analyses methods used in the assignment differ from each other